stateforest/stateforest/README.md

 - 👋 Hi, I’m @stateforest
-- 👀 I’m interested in gameplay programming/mechanics
+- 👀 I’m interested in gamedev
-- 🌱 I’m currently learning C# in Unity
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...